SirTimme/alpagotchi/.github/ISSUE_TEMPLATE/update-request.md

 ---
-name: Feature request
+name: Update request
-about: 'Suggest a new command idea '
+about: How should be an existing command reworked or extended?
-title: "[FEATURE]"
+title: "[UPDATE] "
-labels: ''
+labels: Update
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your update request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**